BradROlbrey/Photo-Machine/readme.md

 The lighting of the scene the object was photoed in is preserved, baked into the texture maps, so the following image was rendered with Blender's Eevee engine, i.e. in real time without the need for ray-tracing.
 <img src="https://raw.githubusercontent.com/BradROlbrey/Photo-Machine/v1_results/Pinecone.png" width="100%" />

-# End Design
+# New Design

 Same functionality but in a more put-together form factor, aside from the lighting.
 My dad did the metalwork (pop rivets and aluminum bending/cutting).
-The wheel and arm are the same, carried over from the previous model.
-The electronics are the same as well, but whereas previously they were strewn about the table top, they are now mounted to the frame of the photomachine on this breadboard.
+The arm is the same, carried over from the previous model.
+The electronics are the same as well, but whereas previously they were strewn about the table top, they are now mounted to the frame of the photomachine.
 The camera appears to have ran off at some point.
 ![1-overview](https://user-images.githubusercontent.com/17125101/198064809-aea53960-e34f-4496-b2ac-d83edf908519.jpg)

-Power comes in through the barrel plug and powers the components of the board, either directly at 12V or through the DC-to-DC converter at 5V.
+Below is the Raspberry Pi, and above is the breadboard with the other components.
+Power comes in through the barrel plug in the middle.

 <img alt="Raspberry Pi Mounted CloseUp" src="https://user-images.githubusercontent.com/17125101/211061392-f3a7742a-5123-484f-b58d-f8734200073b.jpg" width="60%" />

-On the left is a dc-to-dc converter for power; you can see the barrel plug in the previous picture.
-In the middle are the two TMC2208s, and on the right is the arduino that controls them.
+On the left is a dc-to-dc converter for power.
+In the middle are the two TMC2208 stepper drivers, and on the right is the Arduino that controls them.
+The stepper motors run on 12V, passed through from the stepper drivers, while the drivers themselves run on 5V provided by the converter.
+The Arduino and Raspberry Pi also run on 5V.
 ![2-electronics_cropped](https://user-images.githubusercontent.com/17125101/198070086-30fa34a1-d19d-48c7-8493-4150f8b1e06c.jpg)